sybila/biodivine-bn-classifier/README.md

 of the AEON manual.
 A wide range of real-world models for testing can be also found [here](https://github.com/sybila/biodivine-boolean-models) (however, these models do not contain any HCTL formulas).

-Each HCTL formula represents either an *assertion*, or a *named property*.
+Each HCTL formula represents either an *assertion* or a named *classification property*.
 The assertions restrict the space of possible network parametrisations: the tool will disregard any parametrisation that does not satisfy all assertions (formula satisfaction is *universal*, i.e. in order to be satisfied, it must be satisfied in all states).
 Meanwhile, properties are used for the classification step.
 Here, the tool will enumerate unique groups of properties that can hold together and the parametrisations where this occurs (again, a formula holds if it holds in all states).
-The relationships between these groups can be then explored through the decision tree visualization tool.
+The relationships between these groups can then be explored through the decision tree visualization tool.

 Below, we show a simple example of how to include assertions and properties in a model file (we intentionally